prakharjadaun/DSA/README.md

 <details>
 <summary><b>Problems</b></summary>

-- Mirror of the tree
+- Mirror of the tree.
-- Preorder Traversal Without Recursion
+- Preorder Traversal Without Recursion.
-- Find the maximum element of the binary tree using recursion
+- Find the maximum element of the binary tree using recursion.
-- Find the maximum element of the bianry tree without recursion
+- Find the maximum element of the bianry tree without recursion.
-- Algorithm to search an element in a bianry tree
+- Algorithm to search an element in a bianry tree.
-- Algorithm to search an element in a binary tree without recursion
+- Algorithm to search an element in a binary tree without recursion.
 - Finding the deepest node in a binary tree.
-- Deletion in binary tree
+- Deletion in binary tree.
 - Check if two binary trees are structurally identical.
-- Find level with max sum
+- Find level with max sum.
 - Find the sum of all the nodes in a binary tree.
-- Check if two binary trees are mirror of each other
+- Check if two binary trees are mirror of each other.
-- Print All Ancestors of a node
+- Print All Ancestors of a node.

 </details>